 Select Contract Vehicle

 This step may be optional, depending on your circumstance.
-Many organizations will have either a Blanket Purchase Agreement (BPA) or an Indefinite Delivery, Indefinite Quantity (IDIQ) type contract already in place.
-If this is the case, then you can piggyback off of those contracts if it suits your needs.
-For example, many organizations have a larger, enterprise-level, contract that covers all computer hardware for their employees.
-When a new employee enters the workforce, they simply request a new computer through the contract that is already in place.
+Many organizations will already have a Blanket Purchase Agreement (BPA) or an Indefinite Delivery, Indefinite Quantity (IDIQ) type contract.
+If this is the case, you can piggyback off those contracts if they suit your needs.
+For example, many organizations have a larger, enterprise-level contract covering all their employees’ computer hardware.
+When new employees enter the workforce, they request a new computer through the contract already in place.
 In my world, we have an umbrella contract, a BPA that covers many IT software development initiatives.

-What this really means is that there are a select set of vendors already preapproved to do the work you are asking them to perform.
-When you create a Task Order (TA) off of the BPA, you are limited to the set of vendors already pre-selected.
+This means that a select set of vendors is already preapproved to do the work you are asking them to perform.
+When you create a Task Order (TA) of the BPA, you are limited to the set of vendors already pre-selected.
 This makes competition slightly less, but it also expedites the time to award the contract.

 Work with the Team

 Typically, you would get the subject matter experts to review the SOW or PWS.
 You would have the financial folks review the IGCE.
 You then would have your supervisor review the entire package.
-Every organization will have multiple documents that need to go with the SOW/PWS & IGCE.
-You may need a formal Acquisition Plan (AP) to go with it as well.
+Every organization will have multiple documents that must go with the SOW/PWS & IGCE.
+You may also need a formal Acquisition Plan (AP) to go with it.
 This is not an individual’s sole responsibility.
 The leadership and management teams are signing off on this purchase.
 They should be involved in the entire process.
 Do not be afraid to look to them for guidance.

 Cross your T’s and dot your I’s and send the package to the contracting team.
 The contracting team will put the legal jargon into the SOW/PWS and double-check everything is good for a solicitation.
-There is usually a little bit of back and forth with questions between the contracting team and your internal team.
+There is usually a bit of back and forth with questions between the contracting team and your internal team.
 This is normal.
 The contracting team does not understand your particular needs as well as you do.
-Once everything is good, the contracting team will solicit the contract to the public, or to the vendors on the BPA/IDIQ.
-Most likely, the contracting team will ask you how you plan on evaluating the proposals.
+Once everything is good, the contracting team will solicit the contract from the public or the vendors on the BPA/IDIQ.
+The contracting team will likely ask you how you plan to evaluate the proposals.
 How do you know which vendor is the right choice?
 This means you may have to have already come up with a method of evaluation.
-The contracting team will allow the vendors to respond to the Request for Quote (RFQ) – the solicitation.
-This can range from 15 days to 60 days and sometimes much longer, depending on the total value of the contract.
-Imagine a response to building the B-2 Bomber?
+The contracting team will allow the vendors to respond to the Request for Quote (RFQ) — the solicitation.
+Depending on the contract’s total value, this can range from 15 to 60 days and sometimes much longer.
+Imagine a response to building the B-2 Bomber.
 That response might take months to years.

-If you are working with a simple contract, like a license to use software or buying a few computers, you may do the evaluations by yourself.
+If you are working with a simple contract, like a license to use software or buying a few computers, you may do the evaluations yourself.
 This will also depend on your organization’s policies.
-More complex projects may require a team of people sometimes referred to as a Program Action Group (PAG).
+More complex projects may require a team of people, sometimes called a Program Action Group (PAG).
 The PAG would refer to the evaluation criteria created before the proposals came in.
 The PAG would individually evaluate, based on the evaluation criteria, and write up the responses and recommendations.
-When all evaluations are completed, there would be what they call a consensus meeting where there will be a meeting of the minds – a determination and recommendation.
+When all evaluations are completed, there would be a consensus meeting with a meeting of the minds — a determination and recommendation.

-Sometimes, with commodities like a license or computer hardware, all proposals end up being technically acceptable.
-In this case, you would normally proceed with recommending the lowest cost bid.
+Sometimes, all proposals are technically acceptable with commodities like a license or computer hardware.
+In this case, you would normally recommend the lowest-cost bid.

 Award Contract and Administrate

-Finally, after all the work you have completed, the contract is awarded to the vendor.
-Now, it’s up to the contracting administrator to make sure the contract is being run smoothly and following the scope of the SOW or PWS.
+Finally, the contract is awarded to the vendor after all the work you have completed.
+Now, it’s up to the contracting administrator to ensure the contract runs smoothly and follows the scope of the SOW or PWS.

 What I talked about in this article is only the tip of the ice burg when it comes to how contracts are created from scratch.
-Most of my material will relate to government contracts; however, the concepts can apply to the private sector as well.
+Most of my material will relate to government contracts; however, the concepts can also apply to the private sector.
 The main difference is that the government must be fair and unbiased with its solicitation and selection process.
-In the private sector, you can simply go with your favorite contract despite the cost or technical merit.
+In the private sector, you can choose your favorite contract despite the cost or technical merit.

-There are many, many steps missing from this article and there are several exceptions, too.
-The goal was to give you an overview, only, of some ways contracting could work in your organization.
+There are many steps missing from this article and several exceptions, too.
+The goal was to give you an overview only of some ways contracting could work in your organization.